jeffton/undertow-watchface/proxy/spec.md

     *   The `forecastPosition` is extracted from `geometry.coordinates`.
 Note that the order in the MET API response is `[longitude, latitude]`.
     *   The proxy fetches data from both the Ocean and Weather APIs and merges their `properties.timeseries` arrays based on the `time` field.
     *   For each of the first 24 hourly entries, it creates a `forecast` object containing the combined data.
+    *   The `cloudCover` field is assembled from the Location Forecast's `cloud_area_fraction` values, yielding `[total, low, medium, high]` when the layered fractions are provided; otherwise it contains only the total value.
     *   The `precipitation` value is sourced from the Location Forecast `next_12_hours.details` block when available.
 When the upstream data omits a precipitation probability, the proxy inspects the 12-hour `symbol_code`: if it contains precipitation keywords (`rain`, `sleet`, `snow`, `shower`, `thunder`, `hail`) the probability is set to `100`; otherwise it is set to `0`.
     *   Time fields (RFC3339 strings) are converted to a Unix timestamp (seconds).
 5. If the MET API returns a non-successful status code or a non-JSON response, the proxy captures the error content and places it in the `error` field of its own response.